bahrmichael/bahrmichael.github.io/_posts/2021-05-06-serverless-click-tracaker.md

 This function accepts a `POST` request, ignores the body, and uses the headers to identify from where to where a user went.
 It also uses the headers to generate a hash of the user's session.
 This is not to identify a user, but to match multiple requests of a journey together.
-We also include the date into this hash so that we're not able to see a users movement over more than one day.
+We also include the date into this hash so that we're not able to see a user's movement over more than one day.

 ```typescript